-This report illustrates the demographic changes that occurred in Paulding County between 1990 and 2000, and presents projections of the older population and the number of older adults with disabilities based on these trends.
-The report also covers other population characteristics that have been shown to be associated with the need for long-term care services among older adults, such as the prevalence of poverty, disability, living alone, lack of education, and being unmarried.
+This report illustrates the demographic changes that occurred in Columbiana County between 1990 and 2000, and presents projections of the older population including the number of older adults with disabilities.
+The report also covers other population characteristics that have been shown to be associated with the need for long-term care services among older adults, such as the prevalence of poverty, living alone, lack of education, and being unmarried.
 County-level data are compared to data on Ohio as a whole in order to show differences or similarities in population characteristics.
 By examining both demographic patterns and informed projections, counties will be better prepared to address the needs of their aging and disabled populations.